 Winona is a destination nestled on the Mississippi River and offers many options for family fun.
 Garvin Heights, River Bluffs State Park, and the Basilica of St. Stanislaus Kostka are in Winona.

 Head to the Marine Art Museum to learn about the relationship between humans and water through visual arts experiences.
-The art museum has an extensive collection of paints and contemporary exhibits.
+The art museum has an extensive collection of paintings and contemporary exhibits.

 You can also relax at Lake Park, a beautiful city park surrounding Lake Winona.
 It is a five-mile-long trail that runs on the city’s south side and circles both areas of the lake.
 You will enjoy extraordinary views of the park and its neighborhoods.

 You can canoe, kayak, stand on the paddleboard, and fish on Lake Winona.
-Winona is undoubtedly a peaceful family holiday destination that will take you closer to nature.
-It is also one of the most popular weekend getaway destinations for families especially given its easy commuting proximity to the Twin Cities.
+Winona is a peaceful family holiday destination that will take you closer to nature.
+It is also one of the most popular weekend getaway destinations for families, especially given its easy commute proximity to the Twin Cities.